mregpala/leaflet-challenge/README.md

     }

-Popup text is also associated with each marker, which consist of the following:
+The following is an example of the Popup text that is associated with each marker:
 ![](Leaflet-Step-1/static/images/popup.PNG)

+The array of circle markers associated with pointToLayer property, has a conditional color associted with each marker based on incident depth.
 A function was created to associate the depth of the earthquake to a color range:

     function getColor(d) {